Upper bound preservation of the total scalar curvature in a conformal class: Proof of Main Theorem

-Thus, by the assumption $(a)$ and the same arguments in the previous section (Yamabe nonpositive case), we also obtain the following $C^{\alpha}$-estimate. \begin{lemm} There is a positive consant $C$ depending only on $n, u,,g_{0}, C_{0}$ and $\kappa$ such that for some $\alpha \in (0,1),$
+\end{proof} By the assumption $(a)$ and the same argument in the previous section (Yamabe non-positive case), we also obtain the following $C^{\alpha}$-estimate. \begin{lemm} Under the condition of Main Theorem \ref{main2}, there is a positive constant $C$ depending only on $M, u,,g_{0}, C_{0}$ and a constant $\kappa$ such that for some $\alpha \in (0,1),$

 and